rpathak38/Self-Driving-RC-Car/README.md

-# READ ME UNFINISHED
 # Self-Driving-RC-Car
-A GitHub repository with all code and schematics necessary to create a self-driving RC car.
+A GitHub repository with all code and schematics necessary to create a self-driving RC car (classical CV).

 ![Demo](https://snipboard.io/bsSdV7.jpg)

 ## Getting Started
+All code and schematics required to construct the car can be found in this github repository.
+You will simply need an RC car with proportional steering abilities to begin the conversion to self-driving.

 ### Prerequisites
 In order to run the self driving car project, you will need an installation of Python along with the ability to upload C code to your Arduino.
-The Arduino ide can be downloaded from Follow the commands below in your favorite shell to acquire the necessary packages.
+The Arduino ide can be downloaded from [here][https://www.arduino.cc/en/software].
+Follow the commands below in your favorite shell to acquire the necessary packages.
 ```
 pip install opencv-python
 pip install numpy